jedrichards/www.seisaku.co.uk/README.md

 ### Data

 App data and content is contained in hardcoded JSON in `data/`, no database is currently used.
+Project descriptions are contained in markdown files in `data/md/` and converted into HTML on demand.